 Chief Information Officer

-Overview: CIO is the granddaddy of all IT career paths.
-This executive sets forth the top-level technology goals of the organization, then oversees budgeting, personnel, purchasing, and other projects to achieve those goals.
-The buck stops with the CIO for all things tech-related -- especially internal IT, i.e., everything pertaining to in-house computer systems and personnel (external IT, i.e., customer-facing technology products, is usually handled by the chief technology officer or CTO).
+Overview: The CIO is the granddaddy of all IT career paths.
+This executive sets forth the top-level technology goals of the organization and then oversees budgeting, personnel, purchasing, and other projects to achieve those goals.
+The buck stops with the CIO for all things tech-related -- especially internal IT, i.e., everything about in-house computer systems and personnel (external IT, i.e., customer-facing technology products, is usually handled by the chief technology officer or CTO).

-Requirements: Some CIO positions require a bachelor’s degree along with 10+ years of relevant experience, though many more also require a graduate degree such as an MBA or Masters in MIS.
+Requirements: Some CIO positions require a bachelor’s degree and 10+ years of relevant experience, though many more also require a graduate degree such as an MBA or Master's in MIS.

 Average Salary: $238,000